-How could surveillance balloon have travelled from China?
+China balloon: Could it have been blown off course as Beijing claims?

 - Published

-The Chinese authorities say a surveillance balloon sighted over sensitive US territory is one of theirs, but insist its purpose is for scientific research and that it has deviated off course.
+The Chinese authorities say a surveillance balloon sighted over sensitive US territory is theirs, but insist its purpose is for weather research and that it was blown off course by unexpected winds.

-We've looked at wind modelling data to see if its journey can be tracked.
+We've looked at the prevailing wind patterns and data modelling to track its possible path.

 Where has the balloon been seen?

-US authorities say the balloon has been monitored travelling over Alaska's Aleutian Islands and across Canadian territory before appearing over the city of Billings in Montana on Wednesday, where it was spotted in the sky by city residents.
+It was monitored travelling across Canadian territory before appearing over the city of Billings in Montana on Wednesday, where it was spotted in the sky by city residents.

-The Pentagon says it has been tracking the balloon across US airspace using manned aircraft, and that the surveillance device had been flying over sensitive sites.
+US authorities say they've been tracking the balloon across US airspace using manned aircraft, and that it's been flying over sensitive military areas.

 Not with any certainty.
 We don't have flight tracking data that we would for commercial airliner, for example, so we need to look to other sources of information.